Accedo-Global-Solutions/accedo-control-sdk-js/API.md

 Returns **[promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** a promise of the success of the operation

+# getSessionKey

+Returns the currently stored sessionKey for this client instance

+Returns **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the sessionKey, if any

+# createSession

+Create a session and store it for reuse in this client instance

+Returns **[promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** a promise of a string, the sessionKey

 # getEntries

 Get all the content entries, based on the given parameters.